imancheema/ScholarNet/README.md

    - Endpoint Layer: Features ApplicationConfig and RegisterResource classes for the REST API.
    - Helper Layer: Contains the UserRegistration class for user data management, defining a constructor with parameters like email, username, and first name, along with getter methods for value retrieval by other layers.
    - Persistence Layer: Features the Register_CRUD class to connect to the database and insert user data.

+## Communication
+Synchronous Communication: Used in user registration and login.
+When a user submits their information, the frontend waits for a response from the Register microservice before proceeding, ensuring that users receive immediate feedback on their actions.
+Asynchronous Communication: Users can submit their applications and continue using the application while the submission is processed in the background, enhancing overall user experience and responsiveness.